mcjonker/csce-145-algorithmic-design/README.md

 - VowelSort analyzes a user-inputted string (sentence) and counts how many of each vowel (A, E, I, O, U) are used, then prints to the console how many of each vowel were used in a sorted order.
 - MatrixArbiter allows a user to enter two matrices of compatable dimensions and add their individual components into a resultant matrix.
 - MatrixFlip exemplifies the method of horizontally flipping a matrix's data in a simple coding example.
+- AppleArbiter is a simple program that shows the user of multiple classes and the testing of their functions.
+- CoffeeArbiter tests the use of accessors, constructors, and mutators.
+Users can enter coffee types and their caffeine contents and then can use additional methods to determine if the items are equal (duplicates).